This article is the first in what will likely be a series of programming patterns that should be avoided or used with caution in Python.

 Consider this general pattern:

-# Do something with final 'x' here, outside the for block
+some_iterable = [4, 5, 6] for x in some_iterable: # Do something pass # Do something with final 'x' here, outside the for block print(x) # Output: 6

-To those used to C-style scoping, the above example would seem a little off because x, though first appearing in a for block, is still in scope after the block exits.
+To those used to C-style scoping, the above example would seem a little off because x

-In Python, blocks such as for do not create local scopes.
+do not create local scopes.
 Thus, it may be tempting to continue to use a variable, declared in such a block, in code beyond the block.
 However, this should be avoided.

 The Problem